Timeline - Phone hacking scandal hits News Corp

 -- Cameron gives details of a formal public inquiry into the affair, to be chaired by senior judge Brian Leveson.

-July 15 - Brooks, former News of the World editor, resigns as chief executive of News International.
+July 15 - Rebekah Brooks, a former News of the World editor, resigns as chief executive of News International.
 Tom Mockridge, CEO of the company's Italian pay TV arm Sky Italia, will replace her.

 -- Les Hinton, who told parliament in 2009 that any problem with hacking was limited to one case, resigns as chief executive of Murdoch's Dow Jones & Co., publisher of the WSJ.